 The CPSC degree-seeking students were evaluated for knowledge, problem solving, and oral and written communication skills.
-Three years of problem solving assessment evaluated in CSES 4224 Soil Fertility, which is a required course in the CPSC degree program, indicates that problem solving development seems to be sufficient in the curriculum.
-Assessment of writing was incorporated with use of the assessment rubric applied to internship reports and a class assignment in ENSC 3263.
+Four years of problem solving assessment evaluated in CSES 42204 Soil Fertility, which is a required course in the CPSC degree program, indicates that problem solving development seems to be sufficient in the curriculum.
+Assessment of writing was incorporated with use of the assessment rubric applied to a formal writing assignment that was administered in CSES 42204.
 Assessment of significant writing assignments highlights the need for evaluation of how to strengthen student learning of writing skills throughout the curriculum.
 Use of supporting material to support thesis statements is another area revealed through oral communication assessment that needs further consideration for development throughout the curriculum.

-CSES 462V CSES Internship is the course that meets General Education student learner outcome 6.1., to "gain the ability to synthesize, integrate, and apply knowledge developed throughout the undergraduate years".
-As a required portion of CSES 462V, students create a proposal, a written report and provide an oral presentation related to projects, their career development, and reflections of their self-learning and development.
+CSES 42204 is the course that meets General Education student learner outcome 6.1., to "gain the ability to synthesize, integrate, and apply knowledge developed throughout the undergraduate years".
+As a required portion of CSES 42204, students generate data, a written report and provide an oral presentation related to projects, the applications to their career, and reflections of their self-learning and development.
 Students build their portfolio knowing that it is documentation to demonstrate achievement of student learner outcomes.

-Upon course completion and reaching goals embodied in outcome 6.1, students write a 1250-word essay reflecting upon how their internship and undergraduate student experience has prepared them to develop and use written, oral, and/or multimodal communication abilities; quantitative literacy; and critical thinking and/or ethical reasoning skills and abilities.
-Four CPSC students in CSES 462V during the fall 2023 semester completed the assignments, with 50% of the students demonstrating proficiency or mastery in student learner outcome 6.1.
+Upon course completion and reaching goals embodied in outcome 6.1, students write a 1-page essay reflecting upon how their identification, evaluation and mastering the problem has prepared them to develop and use written, oral, and/or multimodal communication abilities; quantitative literacy; and critical thinking and/or ethical reasoning skills and abilities.
+Eight CPSC students in CSES 42204 during the fall 2024 semester completed the assignments, with 75% of the students demonstrating proficiency or mastery in student learner outcome 6.1.

-9. Any Changes to Degree/Certificate Planned or Made on the Basis of the Assessment and Analysis

-The CPSC curriculum is undergoing revision to make the degree plan more streamlined.
+9. Any Changes to Degree/Certificate Planned or Made on the Basis of the Assessment and Analysis The CPSC curriculum is undergoing revision to make the degree plan more streamlined.
 The CPSC degree supports a relatively large transfer student population, rather than attracting incoming high school graduates into the major as traditional freshmen.
 While there are considerations that should be accounted for in evaluating assessment data, including a small dataset of students who are evaluated each year, assessment information regarding writing development and learning to use reputable, reliable and relevant information to support thesis statements may assist in guiding considerations during CPSC curriculum revision.